This Act criminalizes the use of deep fake technology to influence elections, with specific penalties and exceptions for disclaimers.

 - Allows civil injunctive relief for candidates depicted in deep fakes.

-- Includes exceptions to protect free speech and media rights, including a carveout for Section 230 protections.
+- Includes exceptions to protect free speech and media rights.

 - Specifies that all offenses are heard in Superior Court.